-OVERVIEW: A Blade of Grass seeks social change through the arts, including support of out-of-the-box artistic thinkers and implementers through fellowship programs.
+OVERVIEW: A Blade of Grass seeks social change through the arts.
+It supports of unconventional artists, thinkers, and implementers through fellowship programs.

 IP TAKE: A Blade of Grass supports artists who are not only socially conscious, but social active.
-If you’re looking for a fellowship here, your pursuit of art should be similarly conscious and active.
-In the theater realm, the artists it supports trend towards performance art that actively engages community.
+Grant seekers looking for a fellowship here should be similarly conscious and active.
+In the theater realm, supported artists trend towards performance art that actively engages community.

-A Blade of Grass’ nurturing includes funding.
-Its current program is its Fellowship for Socially Engaged Art, which supports individual artists and artist collectives with one-year funding of $20,000, as well as capacity-building tools, such as strategic support, assessment tools and video documentation of the artists’ work.
+PROFILE: A Blade of Grass seeks to “provide resources to artists who demonstrate artistic excellence and serve as innovative conduits for social change.”
+The organization provides theater funding through its Fellowship for Socially Engaged Art, which supports programs and individual artists with one-year funding of $20,000, as well as capacity-building tools, such as strategic support, assessment tools, and video documentation of the artists’ work.

-Perusing the organization's recent fellowship artists will also give you a strong sense of how it views and pursues its support of theater: not just for the people, but by the people.
-Theater artists who have received this fellowship create performance pieces with the community whose social need is at stake.
+Grant seekers should look over A Blade of Grass’ past fellowship recipients page to better understand the organizations’ expectations for social engagement.
+Perusing past recipients will also give a strong sense of how this funder views and pursues its theater support: not just for the people, but by the people.
+Theater programs and performers who have received this fellowship create performance pieces with the community whose social need is at stake.
 And while these performances are theater, they typically take place in public forums and spaces, unquestionably trending towards the performance art end of the theater spectrum, and often simultaneously making use of other artistic forms.

-Unlike many artist fellowship opportunities, this one is an open application.
-The deadline is in November.
+Unlike many art fellowship opportunities, this is an open application.
+The deadline is typically in the fall.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)